MrSa3dola/Super-Market/README.md

 ### Customer Functionalities

-- **Sign-up:** New customers can register by providing necessary details.
+- **Sign-up:** New customers can register by providing the necessary details.
 - **Login:** Registered customers can log in securely to access the system.
 - **Browse and Buy:** Customers can view available items in the store and purchase them.